 Usually, business intelligence software includes the following features:

-Since the manufacturing industry produces a lot of data, BI software is a great fit for this field.
+Since the manufacturing industry produces a lot of data, BI is a great fit for this field.
 Thanks to its ability to go through and analyze enormous amounts of digital information, BI can uncover inefficiencies in your operations and help improve existing workflows.

 BI for Business